 Aromas and flavors

-We have divided the aroma’s in Madeira wine into certain groups :
+We have divided the aroma’s in Madeira wine into specific groups :

 - Fruit: dried, exotic, citrus